SofiaBadini/badini_garamow/src/documentation/introduction.rst

 Introduction
 ************

-Our project is concerned with the sensitivity results of OLS results to different imputation methods for missing values in an Randomized Control Trial (RCT) framework.
+Our project is concerned with the sensitivity of OLS results to different imputation methods for missing values in an Randomized Control Trial (RCT) framework.
 For this purpose we base our analysis on a large RCT, the Growing America through Entrepreneurship (GATE) project, implemented by the US Department